 Benefits of writing a journal

-- Prevents over expression of emotions – that cringeworthy rant on facebook, or being that weirdo that cries at work.
+- Prevents over expression of emotions – that cringeworthy rant on facebook, or awkward over expressions of emotion in public places.

 - Prevents suppressing emotions – when everything is just “fine.”
 “I’m fine”